Cub Your Enthusiasm: In RFK Jr.’s bear story, a plot worthy of Larry David — or Samson

 To hear Kennedy tell the story — to Mama Barr Roseanne of all people — this is all just a prank gone wrong born out of a singular instance of inconvenience.

-Kennedy says he was driving to Goshen to do some falconry — as one does — when a woman in front of him hit and killed the baby black bear.
-Kennedy pulled over, picked up the bear and popped it in his van with the intent of skinning the animal and refrigerating its meat. (“You can do that in New York City, you can get a bear tag for a roadkill bear,” he said.)
+Kennedy says he was driving to Goshen to do some falconry — as one does — when a woman in front of him hit and killed a baby black bear.
+Kennedy pulled over, picked up the cub and popped it in his van with the intent of skinning the animal and refrigerating its meat. (“You can do that in New York City, you can get a bear tag for a roadkill bear,” he said.)

 The casual way Kennedy tells this story, with a tray of ribs before him, expecting his audience to relate to this superlatively strange, carrion-centric action, recalls a moment from the Book of Judges where Samson, entertaining his wedding guests, poses the following riddle: “Out of the eater came something to eat, and out of the strong came something sweet.”

 This, of course, is a reference to the one time Samson killed a young lion and found bees and honey inside its dead body.
-A charming anecdote, whether for entertaining guests at one’s nuptials, heads of state or comedians cancelled for racist social media posts
+A charming anecdote, whether for entertaining guests at one’s nuptials, heads of state or comedians cancelled for racist social media posts!

-But beyond the biblical, there is something about Kennedy’s delivery, which makes this bonkers scenario seem somewhat plausible, and even maybe the best and only option available to him, that recalls a connection closer to home.
+But beyond the biblical, there is something about Kennedy’s delivery, which makes this bonkers scenario seem somewhat plausible, and maybe even the best and only option available to him, that recalls a connection closer to home.

 As reported in The New Yorker and elsewhere, Kennedy met his wife, Cheryl Hines, through her Curb Your Enthusiasm co-star Larry David and had recently married her at the time of the bear incident.
 In his video confession, Kennedy explains his terrified reaction when his hijinks made the news, describing scenes of police tape, helicopters over the crime scene and talk of having the bike fingerprinted up in Albany.